olup/notable/readme.md

 * 📝 **Quick Pages:** Quickly create a new page using the Quick Pages feature.
 * 📒 **Notebooks:** Keep related notes together and easily switch between different notebooks based on your needs.
 * 📁 **Folders:** Create folders to organize your notes.
 * 🤏 **Editors' Mode Gestures:** Intuitive gesture controls to enhance the editing experience.
-Here are some of the supported gestures:
+Here are some of the supported gestures.
-  * Single finger swipe up or down: Scroll the page.
-  * Single finger swipe left or right: Change the page.
-  * Double finger swipe left or right: Undo/redo your changes.
-  * Double finger tap: Switch between writing modes and eraser modes.
-  * Single finger double tap: Show or hide the toolbar.
-  * Bottom screen double tap (single finger): Show quick navigation.
-  * Once selected, drag selection around.
-  * Once selected, double tap top to copy the selection.

 ## Download
 **Download the latest version of the [Notable app here.](https://github.com/olup/notable/releases/latest)**